codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 #### Network
 * Latency is key in Kafka
     * Ensure your kafka instances are your Zookeeper instances are geographically close.
-    * Do not same cluster broker in different geolocation.
+    * Do not put same cluster broker in different geolocation.
 * Network bandwidth is key in Kafka
     * Network will be your bottleneck.
     * Make sure you have enough bandwidth to handle many connections and TCP requests.